Guide to ControlNet

 Step 1.
 Select a model and write a prompt

-Head to the AI Generator's Advanced mode (remember, ControlNet models aren't available in the Essential mode!) and choose a Stable Diffusion model compatible with the ControlNet you’d like to use.
+Head to the AI Generator's SD mode (remember, ControlNet models aren't available in the Essential mode!) and choose a Stable Diffusion model compatible with the ControlNet you’d like to use.

 Not every Stable Diffusion model works with every ControlNet model.